Riverscapes/QRiS/CHANGELIST.md

 ### Added
 - Most Recently Used (MRU) Project Menu
 - Add Google Satellite basemap on project load if ToC is empty
+- user can clip regular mask by aoi when importing existing regular mask

 ### Fixed
 - Copy feature class bug when output geopackage already exists